yadage/tutorial/README.md

 ## Writing Individual Job Templates

+Looking at the commands above, we notice that a lot of the commands we executed depended on some specifics of how we ran the containers and the exact paths of files we use as input and output.

-In order to make re-usable workflows we need to not only know concrete commands but rather "command templates" such that we can use these templates to create *new commands* once we e.g. have the correct inputs available.
+In order to make re-usable workflows we need to replace the concrete commands but rather "command templates" such that we or the workflow engine can use these templates to create *new commands* once we e.g. have the correct inputs available.

+In order to fully specify *what* we want to do we need to provide three ingredients

+1. The Command Template: a parametrized version of the command line
+2. An Output Specification: What are we achieving with running the command constructed from 1.
+   I.e. what are the interesting files that are being produced here.
+3. An Environment Specification: Where do we run this command?
+Here we can specify the Docker image which holds the right program within itself.

+### The Message Task

+A simple example of the message writing task we ran above is shown below:

 ```yaml
 messagewriter: